BhismaAprian/BhismaAprian/README.md

 ### 👨‍💻 About Me

 <p>
-  💡 I'm an Informatics student from Balikpapan, Indonesia, with a strong passion for exploring the vast world of technology.
+  💡 I'm an Informatics student at <b>Institut Teknologi Kalimantan</b>, with a strong passion for exploring the vast world of technology.
   <br/>
   🚀 I enjoy turning complex problems into simple, beautiful, and intuitive solutions.
   <br/>